knowledge centre > what is ergonomic furniture

 In fact, Steelcase discovered that 45% of workers use three different devices during the day, while 13% use four.
 This has lead to an increase in issues with spinal alignment, neck pain and back problems as furniture design still has a lot of catching up to do.

-The whole human body – including arms and legs – are more mobile than ever before thanks to portable technology, so furniture needs to be accommodating, supportive and well, ergonomic.
+The whole human body – including arms and legs – are more mobile than ever before thanks to portable technology, so furniture needs to be accommodating, supportive and ergonomic.

-Following it’s study, Steelcase set about developing the popular Gesture chair, which was the very first seating solution designed to support the various ways in which humans interact with technology.
+Following its study, Steelcase set about developing the popular Gesture chair, which was the very first seating solution designed to support the various ways in which humans interact with technology.
 The innovative chair is part of a new understanding of how furniture now needs to go beyond standard adaptability into more granular detail, as far as things like weight, gender and physical ability.

-Why is ergonomic furniture important?
+Why is ergonomic furniture important in office fit out?

-Employee wellbeing The Center for Disease Control found that 35% of people who sit for 8 hours or more a day are likely to develop some sort of musculoskeletal disorder.
+Employee wellbeing – The Center for Disease Control found that 35% of people who sit for 8 hours or more a day are likely to develop some sort of musculoskeletal disorder.
 Offering more intiuative furniture and more freedom of movement through things like sit-stand desks and agile work settings is an effective way to lower the amount of time staff spend seated.
 Nurturing physical health aspects like this will then naturally improve mental wellbeing in the workplace and foster healthier, more positive employee wellbeing.

 Productivity – When a person feels comfortable is when they can do their best possible work.
 Introducing ergonomic furniture into your workplace will therefore help reduce instances of discomfort, frustration, distraction and even absence due to unsatisfactory office furniture.

 Diversity and inclusion – As the modern workforce becomes more physically, mentally and socially diverse, workspace design needs to become more inclusive.
 Ergonomic furniture is far more comprehensive in its adaptability and far more accommodating than the traditional desk and task chair.
-Therefore, this kind of intuiative furniture is going to be a vital tool for attraction, retention and policy compliance going forward.
+Therefore, this kind of intuitive furniture is going to be a vital tool for attraction, retention and policy compliance going forward.